aarontreinish/TextNow-Chat-App/README.md

 # TextNow-Chat-App
-Sample chat app using Firebase
+Sample chat app using Swift and Firebase

 Sending messages works, but chat bubbles still need to be implemented